gloryofrobots/arza/README.md

     ) <arg>+ // call inner function with outer function arguments
     // inner function has the same name as outer, so if inner is recursive it can't call outer

-// initial arguments of outer function visible through entire recursive process
+// initial arguments of outer function are visible through the entire recursive process

 // Example
 fun scanl func accumulator coll